A long-awaited trip to the Sierra Ancha Mountains

 Cherry Creek road, aka Forest Road 203, is set to close this year upon completing the 2018 Tonto National Forest travel management plan.

 Furthermore, once Cherry Creek Road is closed, there will be no way to access a large portion of the Sierra Ancha Wilderness.
 It will effectively Place tens of square miles of public land on gridlock.
 It bums me out, but I’m glad I got a chance to complete Cherry Creek Road before its closure.
 With all of the trails in Arizona facing closure, this one might be the most significant loss.
 Young strongly relies on tourist activity.
-With the off-road community being a good portion of that tourism, Cherry Creek Road will no longer be an attraction.
+Cherry Creek Road will no longer be an attraction, with the off-road community being a good portion of that tourism.
 Yes, there are other ways to get to Young.
 But Cherry Creek road is a historical trail that has attracted many off-road enthusiasts from all over Arizona.

-Here you can see this portion of the Wilderness boundary is properly aligned with Forest Road 203.
+Here you can see this portion of the Wilderness boundary is appropriately aligned with Forest Road 203.

 Here you can see the Wilderness border is not aligned with Forest Road 203.